seito-developer/bugfix-corp/README.md

-(Beta version) The website for BugFix LLC
+The website for BugFix LLC